nanoc/nanoc.app/content/doc/reference/variables.md

 `@config`
 : The site configuration as a hash.

-There are three contexts in which variables are exposed: in the `preprocess` block, within `compile` and `route` rules, and during filtering/layouting.
+There are three contexts in which variables are exposed: in the `preprocess`/`postprocess` block, within `compile` and `route` rules, and during filtering/layouting.

 ## `@config`